 cravings, high tolerance, loss of control, and, in the later stages, dependence

 and compulsion," Humes Baird explains.
+These are also symptoms of substance abuse.
 "And the mental symptoms are

 obsession, denial, and the illusion of control.
 For addicts, there's always a